 What if I don’t have collaborators yet?

 No problem.
 Some artists simply want a space to write in alone.
 If you are further along in your process, we love matchmaking and are delighted to work with you to identify collaborators if you don’t already have some in mind.
 We frequently hire local artists to work on Summer Lab projects.
 Keep in mind that we are a very flexible program.
 We have hosted composers, musicians, playwrights, directors, dramaturgs, actors, dancers, and visual artists.
 We thrive on experimentation.
-If your collaborators are a xylophone player and a scarf dancer, awesome.
-Tell us all about it.

 What if my question isn’t answered here?

 The Ground Floor is supported by Louise Gund and Frances Hellman & Warren Breslau, with additional funding provided by the National Endowment for the Arts, the Tournesol Project, and Bank of America.